emerald-dao/beginner-cadence-course/README.md

 <img src="./images/course.png" alt="drawing" width="500"/>

-In this course, you will learn how to go from a total noob to being as smart as the greatest person on planet Earth, Jacob.
+In this course, you will learn how to go from 0 computer science programming skills to being as smart as the greatest person on planet Earth, Jacob.

 The lessons will be split into "chapters," and chapters will be split into "days."
 I did it this way so you can manage your time and progress through the course as you like.
 Do not feel pressured to do this every day.
 Do it at your own pace and have fun with it!
 It will always be here :)